flatironinstitute/sciware/20_Documentation/main.md

 - how:
   - tools for nice docs (web-facing, manuals, etc)
-  - writing API docs (ie docs for a function)
+  - writing docs for functions